 - In Mortasheen, humans are not very high on the food chain, usually ending up as either food, experimental subjects or sometimes pets, which is why the human civilization of Wreathe is so genocidal towards all the setting's monsters and mutants.
 Though, actual native Mortasheen humans are rather blase about this whole state of affairs, sometimes even volunteering for experiments to try and become something less vulnerable.

-- It gets better: In Ultimate Alien, aliens get 'evolved' forms.
+- In Ultimate Alien, aliens get 'evolved' forms.
 A Ben from a possible future has an Ultimate form of his own, which is... using Omnitrix alien powers without transforming, as opposed there being something cool about humans to push Up to Eleven.
 Humans really do suck in the Ben 10 universe.

 - On the "humans don't share their weaknesses" side, one alien superhero was nearly killed by... chocolate.
 And he was a Superman Expy to boot!